CommieDwarf/phamilyphotos/README.md

+# Project abandoned due to lack of interest of my co-programmer.

 # Phamily Photos
 A photo sharing app that allows family members to keep their pictures private while giving them the option to tag and sort.